-553 Ibid., note †: see what is said about Penance in connection with the Confessional, in Chapter I, pp. 9-10; in The Full Hislop it's p.
+553 Ibid., note †: see what is said about Penance in connection with the Confessional, in Chapter I, pp. 9-10; in TFH it's p.
 6f.

-bid., note ‡: Bishop Hay, Sincere Christian, vol. i, p.
-270. The words of Bishop Hay are: 'But He absolutely demands that, by penitential works, we punish ourselves for our shocking ingratitude and satisfy the divine justice for the abuse of His mercy.'
-The established modes of 'punishment,' as are well known, are just such as are described in the text.
+554 Ibid., note ‡: Bishop Hay, Sincere Christian, vol. i, p.
+270. The words of Bishop Hay are: "But He absolutely demands that, by penitential works, we punish ourselves for our shocking ingratitude and satisfy the divine justice for the abuse of His mercy."
+The established modes of "punishment," as are well known, are just such as are described in the text.

-originally suggested nothing of cruelty or terror, but now the well known rites associated with that name have made it for ages a synonym for all that is most revolting to the heart of humanity, and amply justify the description of Milton:
+nothing of cruelty or terror, but now the well known rites associated with that name have made it for ages a synonym for all that is most revolting to the heart of humanity, and amply justify the description of Milton:

-'First Moloch, horrid king, besmeared with blood Of human sacrifice, and parents' tears, Though, for the noise of drums and timbrels loud, Their children's cries unheard, that passed through fire To his grim idol.'555
+"First Moloch, horrid king, besmeared with blood Of human sacrifice, and parents" tears, Though, for the noise of drums and timbrels loud, Their children's cries unheard, that passed through fire To his grim idol."555

-In almost every land the bloody worship prevailed, 'horrid cruelty,' hand in hand with abject superstition, filled not only 'the dark places of the earth,' but also regions that boasted of their enlightenment.
-Greece, Rome, Egypt, Phoenicia, Assyria, and our own land under the savage Druids, at one period or other in their history, worshipped the same god and in the same way.
+In almost every land the bloody worship prevailed, "horrid cruelty," hand in hand with abject superstition, filled not only "the dark places of the earth," but also regions that boasted of their enlightenment.
+Greece, Rome, Egypt, Phoenicia, Assyria, and our own land under the savage Druids at one period or other in their history, worshipped the same god and in the same way.
 Human victims were his most acceptable offerings; human groans and wailings were the sweetest music in his ears; human tortures were believed to delight his heart.
-His image bore, as the symbol of 'majesty,' a whip, 556 and with whips his worshippers, at some of his festivals, were required unmercifully to scourge themselves:
+His image bore, as the symbol of "majesty," a whip,556 and with whips his worshippers, at some of his festivals, were required unmercifully to scourge themselves:

-'After the ceremonies of sacrifice,' says Herodotus, speaking of the feast of Isis at Busiris, 'the whole assembly, to the amount of many thousands, scourge themselves, but in whose honour they do this I am not at liberty to disclose.'557
+"After the ceremonies of sacrifice," says Herodotus speaking of the feast of Isis at Busiris, "the whole assembly, to the amount of many thousands, scourge themselves, but in whose honour they do this I am not at liberty to disclose."557

-This reserve Herodotus generally uses, out of respect to his oath as an initiated man, but subsequent researches leave no doubt as to the god 'in whose honour' the scourgings took place.
+This reserve Herodotus generally uses, out of respect to his oath as an initiated man, but subsequent researches leave no doubt as to the god "in whose honour" the scourgings took place.
 In Pagan Rome the worshippers of Isis observed the same practice in honour of Osiris.
-In Greece, Apollo, the Delian god, who was identical with Osiris, 558 was propitiated with similar penances by the sailors who visited his shrine, as we learn from the following lines of Callimachus in his hymn to Delos:
+In Greece, Apollo, the Delian god, who was identical with Osiris,558 was propitiated with similar penances by the sailors who visited his shrine, as we learn from the fol-